-Library Objectives

-- To provide reference and research service by a variety of means, including printed materials and electronic resources. - To provide relevant and updated information sources necessary to support the curricular, recreational, and professional needs of the students, staff, and faculty. - To aid and instruct students, faculty, and staff in the use of the library and to encourage them to continue their academic, spiritual and service growth through the use of resources and service of the library. - To investigate and assess the changing needs of the institution and provide access to appropriate information, programs, and service.

-Policies and Procedures
+- Library Objectives - 1.
+To provide reference and research service by a variety of means, including printed materials and electronic resources. - 2.
+To provide relevant and updated information sources necessary to support the curricular, recreational, and professional needs of the students, staff, and faculty. - 3.
+To aid and instruct students, faculty, and staff in the use of the library and to encourage them to continue their academic, spiritual and service growth through the use of resources and service of the library. - 4.
+To investigate and assess the changing needs of the institution and provide access to appropriate information, programs, and service. - Policies and Procedures

 Standard Library practice is followed at CMC are to ensure the rights of every student to study and conduct research.
-Library policies have been established by a credentialed librarian and Office of Academics to ensure a positive study environment and proper stewardship of the library and its resources.
+Library policies have been established by a credentialed lonraroam and Office of Academics to ensure a positive study environment and proper stewardship of the library and its resources.

-Circulation Policies

-Borrowing

-- A maximum of four books may be checked out for a two-week period.
+- 1. Circulation Policies - 1.
+Borrowing - A maximum of four books may be checked out for a two-week period.
 One re-check is permitted if the book has not been placed on hold. - Used books should be placed on the return cart if you choose not to check the book out.
-EDVM Library asks that students do not re-shelve books. - Unfortunately, reference books, books on reserve, periodicals, or commentaries may not be removed from the library.
+EDVM Library asks that students do not re-shelve books.